RemoteToHome-io/wg-udp-relay/README.md

 socat -T15 udp-recvfrom:34666,reuseaddr,fork udp-sendto:203.0.113.10:34666
 ```

-If your WireGuard server has a **static IP**, this works fine and you may not need this project.
-However, wg-udp-relay was built for a harder problem: **home-based WireGuard servers on residential ISPs with dynamic IPs**.
+If your VPN endpoint server has a **static IP**, this works fine and you may not need this project.
+However, wg-udp-relay was built for a harder problem: **home-based VPN servers on residential ISPs with dynamic IPs**.

 | Capability | socat | wg-udp-relay |
 |------------|-------|--------------|